 Employers need social workers who can critically reflect and learn from their experiences.
 Research the organisation and the demographics of the local area and also find out more about the people who will be interviewing you.
 You may be asked to describe your strengths and your areas for development, know what they are and explore them.
 You should be prepared to offer solutions to some personal knowledge gaps where required, or how previously your education shone a light on these and helped you work through them.
 Use the ‘I’ language and do not over-use ‘we’ to demonstrate your achievements.

 How to use it:

 The Social Graces set out by Alison Roper and John Burnham are useful when thinking about who you are as practitioner.
 The Graces set out different aspects of identity and self.
 Considering what is important to you helps you to think about what internal biases you may have and how you got them.

 Around practice development and where you want your career to go, think about what opportunities you may explore, such as: shadowing colleagues in the team or service, reading research and articles in social work journals, seeking opportunities to carry out pieces of work to develop your strengths, attending national or regional conferences hosted by sector specialists.

 Avoid generic answers on improving development like ‘by attending the ASYE programme’ or ‘by attending training’; state the type of training required and what you hope to gain from it.

-Showing you are committed and will go the extra mile, being assertive and proactive is what employers want to hear and see.
+Showing you are committed and will go the extra mile, and being assertive and proactive are what employers want to hear and see.

 4. Identify your skills and have examples ready to use